-Planned Parenthood launches legal action over UK aid cuts
+International Planned Parenthood Foundation launches legal action against UK over aid cuts

 Ministers have insisted the cuts are a “temporary” decision made in the context of government spending surging during the pandemic.

-Planned Parenthood said that the government’s move to axe the aid budget without overhauling a piece of legislation titled the International Development Act 2015 is unlawful.
+The International Planned Parenthood Foundaton said that the government’s move to axe the aid budget without overhauling a piece of legislation titled the International Development Act 2015 is unlawful.

-The organisation has alerted the UK government to its plans to push for an urgent judicial review of their decision back in to terminate Planned Parenthood’s funding unless the government rolls back on its choice.
+The organisation has alerted the UK government to its plans to push for an urgent judicial review of their decision to terminate the group’s funding unless the government rolls back on the move.

 Dr Alvaro Bermejo, director general of the International Planned Parenthood Federation, said since they had learnt of the overseas aid budget cut, they have “taken every opportunity” to show the “unlawfulness” of the cuts.